grannydannick/superpower-lite/docs/security.md

 #### Handling user data

 User info should be considered a global piece of state which should be available from anywhere in the application.
-If you are already using `react-query`, you can use [react-query-auth](https://github.com/alan2207/react-query-auth) library for handling user state which will handle all the things for you after you provide it some configuration.
-Otherwise, you can use react context + hooks, or some 3rd party state management library.
+Since we already using `react-query`, we use [react-query-auth](https://github.com/alan2207/react-query-auth) library for handling user state which will handle all the things for you after you provide it some configuration.

-User information should be treated as a central piece of data accessible throughout the application.
-If you are already using `react-query`, consider using it for storing user data as well.
-Alternatively, you can leverage React context with hooks or opt for a third-party state management library to efficiently manage user state across your application.

 [Auth Configuration Example Code](../src/lib/auth.tsx)